henrysdev/haystack/README.md

 # Haystack

-Haystack is a command-line utility for breaking up sensitive files into user-determined quantities of indistinguishble, cryptographically secure fragments.
+Haystack is a command-line utility for breaking up sensitive files into user-determined quantities of indistinguishble fragments.

 ## Installation
 After cloning this repository, navigate to the top level of the project directory and run the following commands.